Error conventions

 Two shapes of failure

-(value, err) tuple : The function returns two values.
-On success, value holds the result and err is nil.
-On failure, value is nil and err is a string describing the failure.
-This shape is used for recoverable failures — conditions a script is expected to inspect and react to.
+(value, err) tuple : On success: value holds result, err is nil.
+On failure: value is nil, err is a string.
+Used for recoverable failures — conditions scripts inspect and react to.

-A function returns the (value, err) tuple when its failure mode is something the caller might reasonably want to inspect and recover from.
-Examples include I/O failures (std:fs.read_to_string on a missing file), parser failures (vnd:serde_json.from_str on malformed input), and network failures (vnd:hyper.get against an unreachable host).
+Tuple return — failure the caller might reasonably recover from: I/O failures (std:fs.read_to_string on missing file), parse failures (vnd:serde_json.from_str on malformed input), network failures (vnd:hyper.get on unreachable host).

 Error message format